-Naïna Lal Kidwai started her career in 1982 and until 1994 was at ANZ Grindlays Bank Plc. (now Standard Chartered Bank).
-From 1994 to 2002, she was Vice Chairman and Head of Investment Banking at Morgan Stanley India before moving to HSBC.
-Currently, she is CEO and Country Head of the HSBC Group of Companies in India and a Group General Manager of the Bank.
+Naïna Lal Kidwai started her career in 1982 and until 1994 was at ANZ Grindlays Bank Plc.

+From 1994 to 2002, she was Vice Chairperson and Head of Investment Banking at Morgan Stanley India before moving to HSBC.
+Currently, she is Country Head of the HSBC Group of Companies in India and a Group General Manager of the Bank

-She serves the Government of India on the National Science and Technology Entrepreneurship Development Board, the National Integration Council and the Indo-German Consultative Group.
-She is active on several committees of Chambers of Industry and Commerce.
-She is a member of the Indian Advisory Council of the City of London.
-Her involvement with educational institutions includes the Global Board of Dean's Advisors of the Harvard Business School, the India Board of John Hopkins School of Advanced International Studies, USA, and the Advisory Boards of IIM Ahmedabad and IIT Mumbai.
-She is on the Board of Grassroots Trading Network for Women - a not-for-profit organisation to empower underprivileged women.
+She serves the Government of India on the Audit Advisory Board of the Comptroller & Auditor General of India, the National Science and Technology Entrepreneurship Development Board, the National Integration Council and the Indo-German Consultative Group.
+She is Chairperson of the Indian Advisory Council of the City of London and the Foundation of the International Award for Young People, India.
+Her involvement with educational institutions includes the India Board of John Hopkins School of Advanced International Studies, Harvard Business School and the Advisory Boards of IIM Ahmedabad and IIT Mumbai.
+She is on the Board of Grassroots Trading Network for Women - a not-for-profit organisation to empower underprivileged women and on the India Advisory Board of the Prince Charles Charities.